 It’s a long day that is action-packed, and younger kids have been known to take naps in the afternoon when they don’t usually at home.

 I don’t speak Lithuanian.
 Will this be a problem?

 Although the core camp program is designed for kids age 7-17, Group 1 campers have a small play corner in the valgykla.
-They typically join the older būreliai for as many activities as possible, including singing, some art projects, swimming, and evening programs.
-For the activities that require an older kid, there are separate activities for the 0-6 būrelis, such as playing with playdough, digging in the sandbox (the sand volleyball court), blowing bubbles, special art projects, etc.
+Mornings will include a pre-school type activity for the youngest campers to provide some structure and bonding during their camp experience.
+In the afternoons they typically join the older būreliai for as many activities as possible, including singing, some art projects, swimming, and evening programs.
+For the activities that require an older kid, there are separate activities for the 0-4 būrelis, such as playing with playdough, digging in the sandbox (the sand volleyball court), blowing bubbles, special art projects, etc.

 I’m a parent coming with my child to stovykla.
 What am I supposed to do all day?